History of the Community Center Movement

 Without paid staff, the Association relied for many years on the leadership and coordination efforts of an annually elected Executive Committee comprised of seven leaders of member centers.
 By 2004 the Association had become successful enough to hire its first full-time staff person.

 In 2008 the Association changed its name to CenterLink.
-Today, CenterLink has three full-time staff (Executive Director Terry Stone, Director of Membership Denise Spivak and Executive Assistant Julia Landis) and 100 member Centers.
+Today, CenterLink has seven full-time and one pat-time staff and over 180 member Centers.
 CenterLink produces an annual summit for executive directors and board leaders of LGBT community centers and provides technical assistance and support to over 500 individuals and centers every year.